Wireshark & tshark

 ngrep

-is an utility that can be used to combine grep
+ngrep is an utility that can be used to combine grep-like expression

 matching and

-can be used to filter packets into an output pcap
+ngrep can be used to filter packets into an output pcap file, for further

 # -W Specifies an alternate manner for displaying output packets matching the expression.